haslersn/sarntaler/src/marm/README.md

 Until now the unary expressions are only represented by an operator to negate the value of the operand.
 You could as such easily negate an integer value as it was done in the example for integer types.
-The binary expressions contain the addition, subtraction, multiplication and division as well as assignments to variables.
+The binary expressions contain the addition, subtraction, multiplication, division and modulo as well as assignments to variables.
 Therefore the following code snippets are valid expressions:
 ```bnf
 int a,b,c,d;